Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Step 6.
 Approve the results of identification of potentially harmful and / or hazardous production factors

-Then the organization proceeds to measure the actual values of harmful and / or hazardous factors, if any have been identified ().
-Based on the results of the study, an expert of a specialized organization classifies working conditions at workplaces according to the degree of hazard and / or danger into optimal, permissible, harmful and hazardous (,).
+Then the organization proceeds to measure the actual values of harmful and / or dangerous factors, if any have been identified ().
+According to the results of the study, an expert of a specialized organization classifies working conditions in the workplace according to the degree of harmfulness and / or danger into optimal, permissible, harmful and dangerous ( , ).

 Step 7.
 Approve the report on the special assessment of working conditions